 · The goal of Pre-AP courses is to ready students for AP and IB (International Baccalaureate) course work as well

-As part of the College Board College and Career Pathway, AISD administers PSAT each fall to all ninth, tenth, and eleventh grade students.
+PSATAs part of the College Board College and Career Pathway, AISD administers PSAT each fall to all ninth, tenth, and eleventh grade students.
 All current ninth, tenth, and eleventh grade students will participate in PSAT.
 Test date October 11, 2017.

 The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT), cosponsored by the College Board and the National Merit Scholarship Corporation, is an important first step towards college.
 Test results and their accompanying analysis are valuable tools that can help prepare students for the SAT® and education opportunities beyond high school.